tud-hri/joan/README.md

 reads and writes settings in json format which items should be recorded (default: all)

 ### modules.menu.widget.menu.py
-reads the corresponding .ui file and does all the action needed for this widget
+reads the corresponding .uis file and does all the action needed for this widget
-### modules.menu.widget.menu.ui
+### modules.menu.widget.menu.uis
 definition of the gui

 ### modules.carlainterface.widget.interface.py (not used yet)
 Carla interface handles all communication between carla and unreal by making use of the carla PYTHONAPI.
 Here we have to extract all the info we want to use and can send it over the news channel
-### modules.carlainterface.widget.interface.ui
+### modules.carlainterface.widget.interface.uis
 definition of the gui

 ### modules.template.widget.template.py
-Template to create other widgets, has predefined connection with the Control class reads the corresponding .ui file and does all the action needed for this widget
+Template to create other widgets, has predefined connection with the Control class reads the corresponding .uis file and does all the action needed for this widget
-### modules.template.widget.template.ui
+### modules.template.widget.template.uis
 definition of the gui

 ### modules.template.widget.steeringcommunication.py
 Widget that handles all communication with the sensodrive wheel, utilizes the PCANBasic library made by PEAK-SYSTEMS.
 Widget also shows current state of the wheel.
-### modules.template.widget.steeringcommunication.ui
+### modules.template.widget.steeringcommunication.uis
 definition of the gui

 ### modules.template.widget.feedbackcontroller.py